MarkWarneke/markwarneke.github.io/_posts/2019-07-26-hello-world.md

 # Hi

-Hello world, this is my first blog post to introduce you to my site.
-I will be publishing content around different topics from general IT-Consulting, Cloud especially Azure consulting, as well as Web and Software Engineering topics.
-You can also expect automation topics regarding PowerShell and DevOps.
+This is my very first blog post to introduce you to my new site.

+I am going to publish content around a variety of topics from general IT-Consulting, Cloud Consulting (especially around Azure), as well as Web and Software Engineering topics.
+You can expect posts on automation and DevOps - focusing on PowerShell, Infrastructure as Code and Azure DevOps.

 > Opinions are my own